 2. Sell Your Course On Your Own Website

-The best way to sell your course on your own website is to use a professional theme that is designed for courses.
-I recommend the Academy Pro Theme from StudioPress.
+The best way to sell your course on your own website is to use a professional WordPress theme that is designed for courses.
+These are called LMS themes (Learning Management themes).

-Test out a full demo of the Academy Pro Theme here and then get your version here!
+Test out a full demo of the Academy Pro Theme here.

-Price: $129.95 for the Academy Pro Theme, (includes the Genesis Framework!) plus PayPal transaction fees (2.9% per sale)
+$129.95 for the Academy Pro Theme, (includes the Genesis Framework)

 Pros To Selling Your Course On Your Own Website: Professional, easy to customize, and you have full control of your own website.